nejyeah/DeepPicker-python/README.md

 Type 2: it is for multi-molecules and trained with a cross-molecule manner .
 Load the training data from numpy data struct files.
 This is the only way to train a cross-molecule model.

 Type 3: Load the training data from the relion `.star` file.
 The `.star` should contains all the training positive samples.
 It can be a `classification2D.star` or `classification3D.star` file.
 The program will extract all the particles in the `.star` file as the positive training samples to train a CNN model.
-It mainly aims for optimizing the picking results after optimize the sample through relion classification operation.

 Type 4: Load the training data from pre-picked results.
 It is used for iteration training.
 This way is very tricky.

-All the following demo running command can be found in the `Makefile`.
+All the following demo command can be found in the `Makefile`.

 ### 3.1 Train Type 1
 Options for training directly from micrographs directory: